MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-smb.md

 2. Select **Add**, and then select **Toll number** or **Toll-free number**.
 3. In the **Add phone number** pane, select the number, and then select **Apply**.

-Then, assign the number for each person who will lead meetings.
+Then, assign the number to each person who will lead meetings.
 Use the Microsoft Teams admin center to do this.

 1. In the left navigation of the Microsoft Teams admin center, select **Users**, click the display name of the user, and select **Edit**.
 2. Select **Edit** next to **Audio Conferencing**, and then in the **Audio Conferencing** pane, select a number in the **Toll number** or **Toll-free** number lists, and then select **Apply**.